 The Art For Aid Project puts new and gently used art supplies into remote Indigenous schools and communities in Canada.
 The project operates under the umbrella of I Love First Peoples (ILFP.ca) as of 2019, and runs on a self-sustained funding model.
 Art For Aid does not receive government funding and as such, shipping frequency is dependent on the ebb and flow of an ever changing budget.

 The art supplies shipped to the schools are a combination of new and gently used materials, donated by kind people who want youth to have good tools to create with.
-Art supply donations are collected in the Ottawa area.
+Art supply donations are collected in the Ottawa area (current collection drive from Ottawa to Perth.
 Some are also by Canada Post.
 We sort the incoming supplies, box them and ship to the schools.

 Earth Aware Posters are designed for schools in a simple and punctuated format that seeks to inspire and educate young people about being more Earth Aware.

 Health care posters are available as a free download for anyone who wants them.
-These posters utilized traditional language to encourage good hygiene through hand washing.
+These posters utilized traditional language to encourage good hygiene through hand washing, and are available in 23 Indigenous languages.

 Ground mineral based watercolour on synthetic paper is Colleen’s medium of choice.
 She can be booked to teach introductory lessons in this form of painting.
 Over the past several years, Colleen has pioneered techniques for inviting creative flow and meditative painting, regardless of skill level.
 The unique and flowing nature of this style of painting allows many to reach great states of focus and relaxation.
 Most are quite surprised at how easy it is to create something truly unique and personal.